AlphaCurse/Food-Sales-Predictions/README.md

 From the correlation graph, we can determine little correlation between most of the columns in the dataset.
 The best correlation between two different columns of data would be "Item_Outlet_Sales", which is our goal for predictions, and "Item_MRP".

 ## Recommendations:
-I recommend implementing the Regression Tree model for this specific dataset.
-As we are aware, categorical variables exist within our dataset.
-Being the case, Linear Regression models cannot take categorical variables as easily when compared to the Regression Tree model.
-The Regression Tree is easier to interpret and will work with missing data unlike Linear Regression models, which would ignore the missing values.
+When comparing the two models above, I recommend implementing the Regression Tree model.
+From the metrics shown above, the R squared matrix in the model can account for about 60% of the variation in the test target using the features.
+Additionally, the Root Mean Squared Error matrix in the model shows a small margin of error in relation to the training data and testing data.

 ## Limitations & Next Steps:
 - Presented with missing values in the dataset